ORGULLO LATINO

 Podcast producer Isabella Gómez Sarmiento chats to Andrea Cristina Miliani Paez about her favorite Latino-focused podcasts.

-According to recent data, there are over 383 million podcast listeners across the globe, of which 100 million are located in the US, 2.4 million podcasts and more than 66 million episodes.
+According to recent data, there are over 383 million podcast listeners across the globe, of which 100 million are located in the US.

-Venezuelan-American Isabella Gómez Sarmiento, a producer at NPR, an independent nonprofit media organization that also produces Latino podcasts, and an avid podcast listener agrees.
+Venezuelan-American and avid podcast listener Isabella Gómez Sarmiento is a producer at NPR, an independent nonprofit media organization that also produces Latino podcasts..

 "If you're Latino in the US you identify certain parts of yourself with your home country and you identify certain parts of yourself with the US," she says.
 "I think these podcasts find that balance of understanding that gray area.